Hell's Kitchen (American TV series) season 13

 Season 13 of the American competitive reality television series Hell's Kitchen premiered on Fox on September 10, 2014, and concluded on December 17, 2014.
 Gordon Ramsay returned as host and head chef, while Andi Van Willigan returned as the Red Team's sous-chef and James Avery returned as the Blue Team's sous-chef.
 Marino Monferrato debuted as maître d', replacing Jean-Philippe Susilovic.

 The season was won by kitchen supervisor La Tasha McCutchen, with lead line cook Bryant Gallaher finishing second.

-The season was filmed between September and October 2013.

 Chefs

 Eighteen chefs competed in season 13 for the first time since season 10.